tylermeyers351/CS50W-Final-Project-Chess-Website/README.md

 5. **News**: A web scraper is utilized to fetch news articles from chess.com, demonstrating the ability to gather and format external data.
 This component was improved by implementing web scraping for news articles.

-6. **Leaderboards**: The project initially aimed to incorporate the python chessdotcom API to display player rankings, showing the author's ability to integrate external APIs.
+6. **Leaderboards**: The project initially aimed to incorporate the python chessdotcom API to display player rankings, showing my ability to integrate external APIs.
 However, this was eventually implemented in JavaScript due to API-related issues.

 7. **Version Control and Virtual Environment**: Best practices in version control using Git and virtual environment management are emphasized to maintain project integrity and manage dependencies effectively.

-8. **AI Implementation**: The author plans to introduce AI chess gameplay, including their own chess engine and chatbots.
+8. **AI Implementation**: I plans to introduce AI chess gameplay, including their own chess engine and chatbots.
 This represents a complex and challenging addition to the project.

 ## Key Files